AnthonyChew/SC1015/README.md

 # Things to be done better
 1. To increase infomation for the games that we have collected.
-E.g. (Is it a sequal, Esports, Remaster, Good story, Good gameplay, replayability, Online, MOBA).
+E.g. (Is it a Sequel, Esports, Remaster, Good story, Good gameplay, replayability, Online, MOBA).
 There are more factors that could affect a game with good sales.
 2. Change the model to a outlier predicting model like `Automatic Outlier Detection`.
 Games that have high amount of estimated owners are consider outliers.

 # Closing Remarks

 This Mini-Project could not have been done alone.
-I would like to thanks my teammates for the contribution to the project although we found out that we have used the wrong model.
+I would like to thank my teammates for the contribution to the project even though we found out that we had used the wrong model.
 It is truly a good learning experience for me and my teammates.
-The most important lesson  we learnt is to pay more attention to our EDA so that we choose the right model for the problems we want to solve.
+The most important lesson we learnt is to pay more attention to our EDA to choose the right model for the problems that we want to solve.

 # Extra